wagtail/wagtail/docs/advanced_tutorial/create_portfolio_page.md

 3. Publish your `Portfolio Page`.

-Congratulations🎉!
-You now understand how to create complex flexible layouts with Wagtail StreamField.
-In the next tutorial, you'll learn how to add search functionality to your site.
+Congratulations! 🎉 You now understand how to create complex flexible layouts with Wagtail StreamField.
+In the next section of this tutorial, you'll learn how to add search functionality to your site.